inseven/incontext/README.md

 ## Issues

-- [ ] Is MarkdownKit or Ink faster?
-- [ ] Is YamlSwift fast enough?
 - [ ] What is the performance hit of using a regex in the frontmatter parser?
 - [ ] Use the Swift `Regex` DSL
-- [ ] Saved named importers and their version and intermediate data when they change
-- [ ] Titles are not being correctly saved in the store or document
 - [ ] Detect sites in roots above the current directory (git-like)
 - [ ] Support loading the existing stie configuration
 - [ ] Track resources and clean them up when files are deleted or importers change